What is ptosis

 Types of ptosis

 Blepharoptosis can be congenital or acquired.
 Congenital ptosis can be an underdevelopment of the musculature within the eyelids or a problem with the shape of the eye you were born with.
-Acquired is aponeurotic ptosis, in which the muscle that lifts the eyelid (levator palpebrae superioris muscle) is separated from the eyelid, and eyelid skin that is difficult to see because the eyelid skin that has been stretched due to aging is heavy and covers the eye.
+Acquired is aponeurotic ptosis, in which the muscle that lifts the eyelid (levator palpebrae superioris muscle) has detached from the eyelid, and eyelid skin that is difficult to see due to the heavy eyelid skin that has been stretched due to aging.
 There is flaccidity, and a combination of both.
 If it develops suddenly, it is better to consult a neurologist as soon as possible because a problem with the nerves or brain is suspected.

 Causes of drooping eyelids